 The short answer is no, certainly you are not too old to publish a first book.
-I will bet you there’s at least one author, in the list below, who was older than you when their first book was published.
+I will bet you there’s at least one author, in the list below, who was older than you when they published their first book.

 2. William Golding’s first novel, Lord of the Flies, was published when he was 44.

-3. Jean M Auel’s first book, The Clan of the Cave Bear, was published when she was 44.
+3. Jean M. Auel published her first book, The Clan of the Cave Bear, when she was 44.

-4. Nina Stibbe was 50 when she was offered a book deal for Love, Nina.
+4. Nina Stibbe was 50 when she got a first book deal for Love, Nina.

 5. Richard Adams’ first book was Watership Down, published when he was 52.

-6. Sidney Sheldon was a screenwriter, director and producer, whose first novel was published when he was 52.
+6. Sidney Sheldon, a screenwriter, director and producer, published his first novel at 52.